 Heart of the home

 Boasting white Shaker-style cabinetry and Caesarstone Statuario Maximus marble-inspired benchtops with a decorative edging, the kitchen is the hardworking hub of the home.
 Perfect for entertaining, it’s a perfect fit for the family’s healthy lifestyle.
-Features include a reverse-osmosis water filtration system linked to a pot-filler above the freestanding oven, and a butler’s sink with a commercial-style vegie-washing tap.
+Features include a reverse-osmosis water filtration system linked to a pot-filler above the freestanding oven and a butler’s sink with a commercial-style veggie-washing tap.
 The cool room stores large supplies of fresh fruit and vegetables.

 With its 3.7m-long walk-through shower, arched window, freestanding two-person claw-foot bath, individual vanities, antique-style pendant light, high raking timber-lined ceiling and extensive use of Silver Pearl natural limestone, the ensuite off the master bedroom is a prime example of the home’s bespoke style.
 There’s the sophisticated luxury we associate with a Hamptons home, but with a softer, slightly more decorative appeal.
 It’s understated opulence; glamour without too much glitz.